vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/utilities/font-icon.md

 For example, you may use [iconfont.cn](https://www.iconfont.cn/?lang=en-us) and [fontawesome](https://fontawesome.com) to generate your own assets.

-To keep it simple, we add built-in keywords `"iconfont"`, `"iconify"`, `"fontawesome"` and `"fontawesome-with-brand` support for you to get started easily.
+To keep it simple, we add built-in keywords `"iconify"`, `"fontawesome"` and `"fontawesome-with-brand` support for you to get started easily.

 ::: caution